marcellocordeiro/notes-app/README.md

 ## Setup

-Create a ´.env´ file with the following contents and copy your Supabase API keys into it.
+Create a `.env` file with the following contents and copy your Supabase API keys into it.

 ```
 NEXT_PUBLIC_SUPABASE_URL=